How to diagnose problems

 5. If possible, obtain the server log file to see if it contains any clues to the problem.

-6. Search the EDT Forum to see if the problem has been reported and a resolution posted.
-The forum is fully searchable and contains advice and answers to many issues that developers have faced when using this library.
+6. Search the question & answer board to see if the issue has been reported and a resolution posted.
+The board is searchable and contains advice and answers many common questions that developers have faced when using this library.

-7. Consult the product's revision history to see if your problem has been resolved in a later version of the software.
-If your support agreement is current, download the latest version (or request it from support@enterprisedt.com), even if your problem is not listed.
-If you are unable to resolve the problem and you have a current support agreement, you may need to contact EDT Support.
-We will do our best to resolve the problem, including issuing patches if necessary.
-Note that Lifetime Subscriptions always have current support agreements.
+7. Consult the product's latest revision history to see if your problem has been resolved in a later version of the software.
+If your support agreement is current, download the latest version.